playcanvas/playcanvas-sync/README.md

 In some rare cases you may need `pcsync` and `pcwatch` to work with more files than listed in `pcignore.txt`.
-This can be accomplished with the `PLAYCANVAS_INCLUDE_REG` config variable, which is a regular expression to compare with each file's full path from the root of the target directory, including the file name.
+This can be accomplished with the `PLAYCANVAS_INCLUDE_REG` config variable, which is a regular expression to test each file's full path from the root of the target directory, including the file name.

 Before a PlayCanvas merge, make sure that the latest checkpoint of the destination